-As you build your dream home with a custom home builder near you, you may wonder how you can reduce custom home costs throughout the process so you can invest that money elsewhere in your home or have more money in your pocket at the end of the home building experience.
+Is 2023 the year you and your family will build your dream home with a custom home builder near you?
+If it is, you may be wondering how you can reduce home costs throughout the building process so you can invest that money elsewhere in your home, or have more money in your pocket at the end of the home building home building experience.

-Just keep in mind that what options and flexibility you have will depend on your location and the builder you work with.
+Just keep in mind that what options and flexibility you have will depend on your location and the home builder you choose.

-Choose a Builder Who Is Already Working to Save You Money
+1. Choose a Builder Who Will Save You Money

 When selecting your custom home builder, look closely at their value engineering processes.
 Are they already providing parts of the project at the lowest cost?